andreaconti/torch_kitti/README.md

 ## Loading Datasets

-All datasets return dictionaries, utilities to manipulate them can be found in `torch_kitti.transforms` module.
+All datasets return dictionaries, utilities to manipulate them can be found in the `torch_kitti.transforms` module.
 Often each dataset provides options to include optional fields, for instance `KittiDepthCompletionDataset` usually provides simply the `img`, its sparse depth groundtruth `gt` and the sparse lidar hints `lidar` but using `load_stereo=True` stereo images will be included for each example.

 ```python
 from torchvision.transforms import Compose, RandomCrop, ToTensor